diogo-aos/intro_ai_tech/group/README.md

 This means, we don't need to execute ML models in the scoring/serving environment.
 We just need to serve the results produced by those models in the automate environment (and written in the SRD).

+For these environments, it is assumed that the SRD can be accessed as a standard SQL database, using the `psycopg` library.

 ## Build images
 To make sure we keep the environments versioned, we're using environment variables to write the correct version.
 For each new version, we're also updating the `latest` images.